 With the dawn of a new era, digital security has become one of the most essential part of any network.
 Be it a physical network, virtual network or social network, the demand for secure data transmission is ever increasing.
 Wireless mesh networks also stand the same test of security as the legacy networks.
 This paper presents a secure version of the Geo-Location Oriented Routing (GLOR) protocol for wireless mesh networks, incorporating a multilevel security framework.
 It implements authentication using the new features of the network model and enables encryption throughout the network to provide high levels of security

-Nanda, A, Nanda, P & He, X 2016, 'Geo-Location Oriented Routing Protocol for Smart Dynamic Mesh Network', Proceedings of the 18th IEEE International Conference on High Performance Computing and Communications (HPCC-2016), IEEE International Conference on High Performance Computing and Communications, IEEE, Sydney, Australia.View/Download from: UTS OPUS or Publisher's site
+Nanda, A, Nanda, P & He, X 2016, 'Geo-Location Oriented Routing Protocol for Smart Dynamic Mesh Network', Proceedings of the 18th IEEE International Conference on High Performance Computing and Communications (HPCC-2016), IEEE International Conference on High Performance Computing and Communications, IEEE, Sydney, Australia.View/Download from: Publisher's site

 Wireless Mesh Network is an emerging technology with great potential to become a Self-Sustained Network.
 Unlike the traditional networks that dominate the current communication system and rely on a large and expensive setup of wired/wireless access points to provide connection between users, the Wireless Mesh Network is formed by the user devices (referred as Nodes) which connect to each other to form a network.
 However, due to the use of legacy/traditional network models for mesh networks, there exist various limitations towards its implementation.
 This paper presents a new approach towards the Wireless Mesh Network, incorporating a new routing scheme based on the Geo-Location of the devices.
 It puts forward the structure, working principle and its performance during the first implementation.

-Nanda, A, Nanda, P, He, X & Jamdagni, A 2016, 'A Secure Routing Scheme for Wireless Mesh Networks', ICISS 2016: Information Systems Security (LNCS), International Conference on Information Systems Security (ICISS), Springer, Jaipur, India, pp. 393-408.View/Download from: UTS OPUS or Publisher's site
+Nanda, A, Nanda, P, He, X & Jamdagni, A 2016, 'A Secure Routing Scheme for Wireless Mesh Networks', ICISS 2016: Information Systems Security (LNCS), International Conference on Information Systems Security (ICISS), Springer, Jaipur, India, pp. 393-408.View/Download from: Publisher's site

 Wireless Mesh Network is an emerging technology with great potential for evolving into a self-sustained network.
 The traditional networks, which dominate the present day communication systems, rely on large and expensive setups of wired/wireless access points for connection between users.
 Unlike the traditional networks, a Wireless Mesh Network is formed by the user devices which connect to each other to form a network.
 The security of such networks is however very low as each data packet passes through multiple devices making it susceptible to vulnerabilities.
 This paper discusses a new network model that implements a strong security framework over a new routing technique.
 The new network model, unlike any other, features a new addressing scheme that is no longer limited by the drawbacks of the legacy systems and can hence implement better security measures.